April 08, 2017

 In the months before the series premiered, Disney Comics released a four-issue mini-series with stories that fit the premise of the show.
 The series was written by Peter David and drawn by various artists as most issues contained more than one story.
 Parts of the series were reprinted in Disney’s Cartoon Tales #11, Disney’s Colossal Comics Collection #9, and Disney Princess Comics Treasury by Joe Books.
 Disney also published a two-issue Sebastian mini-series.
 From 1994-95, Marvel Comics published a 12-issue comic series more closely based on the series; incorporating characters like The Evil Manta and Spot.
 The series was primarily written by Trina Robbins.
 Ariel and friends made an additional appearance in 1996 in Marvel’s Disney Comic Hits! #12.
 In 1997, Acclaim Books published The Little Mermaid: Underwater Engagements, a storybook-style comic that starred Ariel on one side and flipped to a story about Eric, and Disney’s Enchanting Stories #5.

 In 1992, a collection of songs from the first season was released by Walt Disney Records on the album The Little Mermaid: Splash Hits – New Songs from the Popular TV Series.
 Between 1993 and 1994, Walt Disney Video released VHS collections with two episodes each under the title of The Little Mermaid: Ariel’s Undersea Adventures.
 Each was subtitled with the name of first episode on the tape.
 Five were released in the United States, while seven were released in Australia and New Zealand.
 These tapes included “A Whale of a Tale”, which was never broadcast again after its initial airing.
 In 1995, additional collections were released under the title Disney Princess Collection – Ariel’s Songs & Stories with two in the United States and four in Australia and New Zealand.
 A new intro was created for those episodes, and featured the song “Let’s Play Princess” which was shared by all the videos in the line (the lyrics tailored for the particular princess in question).
 While the series as a whole has not yet been released to DVD, “Message in a Bottle” was featured on Disney Princes Party Volume 1 and “Wish Upon a Starfish”, “Giggles” and “Ariel’s Treasures” were part of Disney Princess Stories volumes 1-3, respectively.
 The series was made available for streaming on Amazon Video and iTunes in Germany and on Netflix in Sweden, Norway, Denmark and Finland.
+In 2019, it became one of the launch titles for the streaming service Disney+.

 Ariel has become a permanent part of Disney’s princess pantheon; being featured in various media and merchandising as well as being represented at various Disney locations.
 But, her story didn’t end there.
 When Disney began making direct-to-video sequels to their biggest theatrical hits, Ariel was on the receiving end with The Little Mermaid II: Return to the Sea in 2000.
 It featured Ursula’s sister, Morgana (Carroll), looking for revenge on the royal family of Atlantica through Ariel and Eric’s daughter, Melody (Tara Strong).
 In 2008, a prequel film, Ariel’s Beginning, completely ignored the events of the television series and showed Ariel’s first meeting with Flounder (Parker Goris), as well as the restoration of music to the kingdom after Triton (Jim Cummings) blamed it for her mother’s death.